U Street–Anacostia Line: History

 During the COVID-19 pandemic, route 96 was reduced to operate on its Saturday schedule and all route 97 service was suspended beginning on March 16, 2020.
 However on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 All 96 weekend service was also suspended beginning on March 21, 2020.
 Additional service was added on route 96 on August 23, 2020 however route 97 remained suspended.

 On September 26, 2020, WMATA proposed to eliminate all route 97 service and replace them with route 96 trips that will operate the full route between Tenleytown station and Capitol Heights station.
 This was due to low federal funding.

 On November 13, 2020, eastbound route 96 trips was changed to operate along New Jersey Avenue NW between 3rd Street and Massachusetts Avenue upon completion of construction on New Jersey Avenue.
 Service along New York Avenue NW, M Street NW and North Capitol Street NW was discontinued.

 In February 2021 due to low federal funding, WMATA proposed to modify the 96 by operating between Union Station and Deanwood station combining portions of the U5, U6, V1, V7, V8, and W4.
 The line would operate its current routing between Union Station and East Capitol Street & Minnesota Avenue, then it will operate along Ridge Road, Texas Avenue, E Street, Alabama Avenue, H Street/Hanna Place, Benning Road, G Street, Fitch Place, 53rd Street (northbound)/51st Street (southbound), Central Avenue, East Capitol Street, Division Avenue, Eastern Avenue and Minnesota Avenue to Deanwood station serving the Benning Heights neighborhood.
-Route 97, route 96 service past Union station and service to Capitol Heights station would be eliminated.
+Route 97, and all Route 96 service west of Union station and service to Capitol Heights station would be eliminated.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 By September 5, 2021, all suspended routes, including Route 97 were no longer listed on WMATA's website.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to eliminate all Route 96 service.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.